What Mortgage Can You Get For £700 Per Month?

 What mortgage can you get for £600 – £700 per month?

-Your maximum borrowing is, however, based on a multiple of your income – typically 4.5 times your annual salary – rather than a set amount you’ve budgeted for mortgage payments each month.
+However, your maximum borrowing is based on a multiple of your income—typically 4.5 times your annual salary—rather than a set amount you’ve budgeted for monthly mortgage payments.

-The following tables show your borrowing potential based on these sorts of monthly repayments.
+The following tables show your borrowing potential based on these monthly repayments.

 £550 a month